 For most people, the final step in becoming an Australian citizen is making the pledge of commitment.
 Once your application has been approved arrangements will be made for you to attend a citizenship ceremony where you will make the Pledge.
 Making the Pledge is the final legal requirement to become an Australian citizen.
-Usually ceremonies are arranged by your local council within three months of your application being approved.
+Most ceremonies are arranged by your local council.
+Generally, it takes three to six months from the time your application is approved to be invited to a ceremony.
 You will receive a letter of invitation from either your local council or the department.

 If you need to change the date of your ceremony the department can generally accommodate you but you will need to let the department know as soon as possible.